oneeve8/kobble-data/content/Githubsupport.md

 The free version of Kobble saves all data on your local device
 You can add GitHub support with an in app purchase.

-Just tap the Home button and select the Git Hub tab
+Just tap the Home button and select the GitHub tab.

+If you enable GitHub sup